microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab-mcc/README.md

 ## Setup

-* Connect the hardware together as seen in the schematic of the [application note](https://microchip.com/DS90003287)
+*  For each of the use cases, connect the hardware together as seen in the schematic of the [application note](https://microchip.com/DS90003287).
-* For each of the use cases

 ## Operation
 * Connect the AVR128DB48 Curiosity Nano to a computer using a USB cable